 - See also: pascal, mesa, turing

-- I have 32 facts about Euclid. what would you like to know? email me and let me know how I can help.
+- Have a question about Euclid not answered here?
+Email me and let me know how I can help.